component-driven/component-driven-development/src/exercises/3-Basic_Primitives/Readme.md

 1. Refactor the `Text` component so that it can render different font styles that are defined in the `theme.js`
 1. Provide following API via props: `fontFamily`, `fontSize`, `fontWeight`, `lineHeight`, `letterSpacing`, `textAlign`, and `fontStyle`.
-1. The component should use `fontFamily: "body"`, `fontSize: 2`, `fontWeight: "normal"`, and should render `p` tag by default
+1. The component should use `fontFamily: "body"`, `fontSize: "md"`, `fontWeight: "normal"`, and should render `p` tag by default
-1. Allow using design tokens directly via string literals, like `"primary"`, `"muted"`.
+1. Allow using design tokens without importing `theme.js` via string literals, like `color: "primary"`.

 ### The result